Killer: A Journal of Murder (film): Other versions

-In the United States, the film was first released on VHS; in the Netherlands this was via Arcade Movie Company.
+In the United States, the film was first released on VHS; in the Netherlands via Arcade Movie Company.
 It was released on DVD in 1998 in Japan via Beam Entertainment and Culture Publishers.
 On VHS it was released in Canada via Malofilm Distribution, in Greece via Nea Kinisi Video, in Germany via VCL Communications, and in Brazil via Top Tape.
 In 1997 it was given a VHS release in America via Republic Pictures, who also released a DVD version in 2001 and a widescreen DVD edition in 2006.